Culture of Namibia: Religion

 Foreign missionary groups operate in the country.
 The Constitution provides for freedom of religion, and the government generally respects this right in practice.
 Islam in Namibia is subscribed to by about 9,000 people, many of them Nama.
 Namibia is home to a small Jewish community of about 100 people.

 Norms and lifestyle

 Dress

 Women in different areas of Namibia dress differently from each other.
+Lozi women wear Musisi or wrap themselves with a sarong called Sitenge.
 Some women wear traditional clothing while others wear Victorian-styled clothing because of the influence of the missionaries in the area.
 Herero women wear traditional style clothing and dress with traditional jewellery.
 The hairstyle indicates their rank and social status.
 Himba people still wear traditional attire and apply otjize to their skin, a cosmetic mixture of butterfat and ochre pigment.
 It gives Himba people's skin and hair plaits a distinctive texture, style, and orange or red tinge, and is often perfumed with aromatic resin.